SovnSkyrim/Aldrnari/Modified Gameplay.md

 Now that the bulk of the gameplay has been covered, I will continue on the atmosphere of the list.

-## Gameplay - Reducing the amount of Fast Travel and horse overhauls

-Fast travel is op..
-I want you guys to discover the world, by foot.
-This is why we use [Sojourn over Signposts](https://www.nexusmods.com/skyrimspecialedition/mods/51567) and [Fast Travel by Horse](https://www.nexusmods.com/skyrimspecialedition/mods/17616).
-This makes you forced to use those damn horsies!
-They're cute and overhauled now!
-Thanks to [Simple Horse SE](https://www.nexusmods.com/skyrimspecialedition/mods/12650) and [Saddlebags](https://www.nexusmods.com/skyrim/mods/91395) (you access the bag by crouching and activating your horse)!

 ## Gameplay - Less known available tools.

 The main overhauls are what define most of your strenght; but a lot has been added on the side so you can clutch boss fights with a well prepared arsenal.